 The Cubs section of the Scouts caters for children aged eight to 10.5 years old.
-It is the second Section of our Scouts Group, and while children do swim up to Cubs from Beavers, we do accept children who have not been Beavers and who are of age.
-We currently have one Cub pack.
+It is the third Section of a Scouts Group, and while children do swim up to Cubs from Beavers, we do accept children who have not been Beavers and who are of age.
+We currently have one Cub Pack.

 In the Cubs section all activities are age appropriate, and if your child is "swimming up" from Beavers they will be offered the chance to attend both Beaver and Cubs meetings in order to help with the transition.

 In Cubs, activities are generally Leader-led but the children are offered the chance to influence what activities they would like to do and help plan the programme of activities for the term.
 Children will learn #skillsfor life in a fun, friendly, and inclusive way.
 Being a keen teaching environment for camping and pioneering skills, there will be some activities which will use fire; cutting tools; or have a greater risk of injury.
 All such activities are risk-assessed and suitable mitigation is put in place to avoid accidents.
 We teach children to respect the dangers inherent with such activities and to develop the ability to assess dangers for themselves.

 Within a Cub Pack we have Sixes.
 These are smaller groups of Cubs - a bit like the Lodges in Beavers, and each Six has a Sixer, and a Seconder.
 If your child is chosen to be a Sixer or Seconder they will be given a set of "stripes" to show their role, within the Six and they will be expected to take on responsibilities for their Six.

 After a few visits to meetings your child will hopefully want to keep coming.
 If this is the case, your child will then be invested into the Cubs Section in a short ceremony at the end of a meeting.
 If your child has not "swum up" from Beavers, it is at this point you will need to buy your child the Cubs sweatshirt (see our FAQs page for details on where you can purchase it).